 Ira Katznelson is the interim provost of Columbia University, as well as the Ruggles Professor of Political Science and History and Deputy Director of Columbia World Projects

-Dr. Mitchell serves as the Vice Provost for Faculty Advancement for Columbia University in the City of New York and Senior Associate Dean for Diversity for the Columbia University College of Dental Medicine (CDM).
+Dr. Mitchell serves as the Vice Provost for Faculty Advancement for Columbia University in the City of New York and Professor of Dental Medicine at the Columbia University Irving Medical Center.
 In his role as Vice Provost, he is responsible for leading the University’s ongoing commitment to attract, advance, and retain a diverse faculty.

 David B. Austell is the Associate Provost and Director of the International Students and Scholars Office at Columbia University in New York City.